Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/snowflake.md

 user/role rights during engine creation by default.
 However, when pressing the “Test Connection” button in the Create or Edit Database dialog, user/role credentials are validated by passing “validate_default_parameters”: True to the connect() method during engine creation.
-If the user/role is not authorized to access the database, an error is recorded in the Superset logs.
+If the user/role is not authorized to access the database, an error is recorded in the Feris logs.